SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/*-syntax/*-frameworks.md

 #### in terms of projections

-In the X-bar schema, ⟮XP⟯ is theoretically ⟮X''⟯.
+In ＿the X-bar schema＿, ⟮XP⟯ is theoretically ⟮X''⟯.
-In the X-bar schema, ⟮X'⟯ and ⟮c_;X'' (XP)⟯ are »⟮projections⟯« of ⟮X⟯.
+In ＿the X-bar schema＿, ⟮X⟯, ⟮c_;X'⟯ and ⟮c_;X'' (XP)⟯ are »⟮projections⟯« of ⟮X⟯.
-X is the head of the minimum projection of X, X, thus all words are heads.
+X is ⟮＿the head＿⟯ of ⟮＿the minimum projection＿ of X = X⟯, thus ⟮all words are ＿heads＿⟯.

 table:symbol|projection description